 April 10, 2018

-Whoever comes to Greetsiel is captivated by the enchanting sight of a dollhouse village with historic gabled houses from the 17th century, the over 600-year-old fishing port with its impressive shrimp fleet, the famous Greetsiel twin mills and picturesque lanes.
+Whoever comes to Greetsiel is captivated by the magical sight of a doll's house with historic gabled houses from the 17th century, the 600-year-old fishing port with its impressive fleet of shrimp cutters, the famous Greetsiel twin mills and picturesque alleys.

-Probably nowhere is Ostfriesland more quaint and more typical than here: Gulf yards, windmills, chief castles, the tallest and one of the smallest and most famous lighthouses in Germany - the Pilsum lighthouse - and the vastness shape the landscape.
+Nowhere is East Frisia more rustic and typical than here: Gulf yards, windmills, chieftain's castles, the tallest and one of the smallest and most famous lighthouses in Germany - the Pilsum lighthouse - and the vastness of the landscape.

-Here you can relax and enjoy the peace.
-For active vacationers there is a varied offer.
-Whether on horseback, by bike, in a boat or canoe, on signposted Nordic Walking routes - the Krummhörn can be explored in many ways.
+Here you can relax and enjoy the peace and quiet.
+There is a varied offer for active vacationers.
+Whether on horseback, by bike, in a boat or canoe, on signposted Nordic walking routes - the Krummhörn can be explored in a variety of ways.

-Wellbeing is the motto of the "oasis" in Greetsiel with a swimming pool, various sauna areas and other health services.
+Feeling good is the motto of the "oasis" in Greetsiel with a swimming pool, various sauna areas and other health offers.

 March 16, 2019

 With 25 crab-cutters, who regularly drive to the romantic harbor of Greetsiel, here is the largest cutter fleet in Ostfriesland.
 In addition to the main catch, the crabs, which are actually called garnet, are also landed in small quantities and flatfish such as plaice, coarse and sole.
 The historic harbor is over 600 years old.

 Here you breathe history and seafaring romance in a unique environment of charming historic gabled houses and idyllic lanes.
 And: you enjoy pure sea air!